opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 ### Initialisation

+#### REST API

-To obtain a client instance to carry out most New Relic operations use the builder provided:
+To obtain a client instance to carry out operations with the New Relic REST API use the builder provided:
 ```
 NewRelicApi api = NewRelicApi.builder()
     .hostname("api.newrelic.com")